tdunning/t-digest/README.md

     mvn test

-Most of the very slow tests are in the `quality` module so if you run tests in `core` module, you can save considerable time.
+Most of the very slow tests are in the `quality` module so if you just run the tests in `core` module, you can save considerable time.

 Testing Accuracy and Comparing to Q-digest
 ================